mlcommons/ck/cm-mlops/automation/script/README-extra.md

 ### Assembling pipeline to compile and run image corner detection

-We can use automatically detected compiler from CM script to create simple and technology-netural compilation and execution pipelines in CM scripts.
+We can use automatically detected compiler from CM script to create simple and technology-neutral compilation and execution pipelines in CM scripts.

 For example, we have implemented a simple [image corner detection CM script]( https://github.com/mlcommons/ck/tree/master/cm-mlops/script/app-image-corner-detection )